octapush/octapush.docs/README.md

 To use **`octapush.docs`**, you only need to follow 4 easy steps like the following:
 1. Download the full package of **`octapush.docs`** from [download page](https://github.com/octapush/octapush.docs/releases).
 2. Extract and configure the **index.html** and **configs.js** files as per your requirements.
-3. Create your documentation files (it is recommended to use the file [_MARKDOWN_](https://en.wikipedia.org/wiki/Markdown) with extension MD) and place the files on [GitHub](https://github.com).
+3. Create your documentation files (it is recommended to use the [_MARKDOWN_](https://en.wikipedia.org/wiki/Markdown) file with extension MD) and place the files on [GitHub](https://github.com).
 4. Upload extracted files on the web server.

 And then FINISH.

 After following four steps above, you can use and access your documentation.

-To get details information about how to configuring **`octapush.docs`** you can see it from **Configuration Sections**.
+To get details information about how to configuring **`octapush.docs`** you can see it from **Configuration Sections** On Demo and Documentation page.

 ----

 # Demo and Documentation

-You can access the live demo which is also a detailed documentation of octapush.docs usage [from here](http://documentation.octapush.xyz/octapush.doc)
+You can access the live demo which is also a detailed documentation of octapush.docs usage [from here](http://documentation.octapush.xyz/octapush.doc).

 ----